2021 Writer's Workshop Online

 Scheduled for afternoons, weekends, and evenings to allow students from across time zones and around the world to come together.
 All programs are 8 consecutive weeks beginning the week of January 11.
 Choose the program that suits your schedule best.

-Writer's Workshop Middle School Programs (Grades 6-8)
+Writer's Workshop Middle School Programs (Grades 6-8) - WAITLIST ONLY

 Creative Writing: Through exploration of a range of genres, including poetry, short fiction, and creative nonfiction, students are prompted to write varied subject matter in numerous styles.
 Students will learn to gain control of literary devices such as metaphor, rhythm, image, and more.
 Energizing writing exercises help students develop their own voice, & a life-skill they will carry well into the future.